Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

 # Prepare Storage Node

-## Description

 Prepare a storage node before rebuilding it.

-**IMPORTANT:** All of the output examples may not reflect the cluster status where this operation is being performed.
+> **IMPORTANT:** All of the output examples may not reflect the cluster status where this operation is being performed.
 For example, if this is a rebuild in place then ceph components will not be reporting down, versus a failed node rebuild.

 ## Prequisites